 Some people, no matter the quality, seems to destroy or lose their socks constantly.
 Whether it's in the school locker room or the depths of your closet, socks can somehow always find a way to disappear.
 The Fruit of the Loom mid-ankle crew socks fill the niche of a worry-free pair that you won't be stressed about using, abusing, and maybe even losing.

 The material is a bit scratchy and quite thin.
-The overall fit is a little loose and feels like after a few washes will have trouble staying pulled up.
+The overall fit is a little loose and feels like it could have trouble staying pulled up after a few washes.
 While not the best socks by any means, the low price point makes them perfect for kids with growing feet or a penchant for misplacing their things.

 Why You Should Trust Us